 Training of Trainers (ToT) on Local Capacities for Peace

-These workshops have intense focus on the training skills and concept, to train future trainers of Local Capacities Peace – Do No Harm approach.
-It is a 10 day intense workshop with practice sessions and real life workshops.
+These workshops have an intense focus on the training skills and concept, to train future trainers of Local Capacities for Peace – Do No Harm approach.
+It is a 10 days comprehensive workshop with practice sessions and real life simulations.

 Applying DNH while working on Conflict